jasonkronemeyer/jasonkronemeyer.github.io/dev/cooperate.md

 While infrastructure and workforce investments are essential, communities also need organizational structures that allow residents, workers, businesses, and institutions to collectively own and benefit from these investments.
 Cooperative business models have historically played a vital role in rural America by enabling communities to overcome market barriers, pool resources, retain local wealth, and create sustainable economic opportunity.

-The CONNECT Center will address this need by providing rural communities with the expertise, technical assistance, education, and organizational support required to develop successful cooperative enterprises and community-owned ventures.
+The EUPCONNECT Center will address this need by providing rural communities with the expertise, technical assistance, education, and organizational support required to develop successful cooperative enterprises and community-owned ventures.

----

 ## Purpose